UncleCShark/CppIn24HoursWithCmake/README.md

 # Getting Started

 ## Prerequisites to run the samples
-- Install Cmake and your prefered C++ compiler toolset for Windows Platform ( MSVC, Mingw64, Clang ) optionally with IDE ( any Visual Studio 2017, QT Creator, VS Code will be OK ) and have a ball.
+- Install Cmake and your prefered C++ compiler toolset for Linux/Windows/IOS Platform and have a ball.

 ## Notes
-The solution was built successfully with:
+The solution was built successfully on Windows 10 with:
 - Command Prompt + Cmake + Ninja (remember to install Cmake and Ninja tools ).
 To build:
   1. cd pathtoclonedrepository
   2. mkdir build